Florence - living history

 Discover sacred art in Ursula’s writings, tutorials and exhibitions.
 Rooted in ancient and medieval traditions, the collection presents historical techniques, symbolic meanings, and practical insights for artists, scholars, and curious readers.
 Whether seeking technical guidance, context, or visual inspiration, it offers an accessible entry to a living heritage of devotional craft.

-The people of Florence honour four patron saints …
+The people of Florence have least four patron saints … each holds the city in their care.

 Bernardo Daddi’s St Pancrazio altarpiece was painted just before 1338.
 The now-dismembered polyptych once formed the high altarpiece for the Florentine church of San Pancrazio in the 1330s.
 The main section of the altarpiece represents the Virgin and Child Enthroned, with three full-length saints on each side of the main panel.